adamtmorgan/NvStache/README.md

 mv NvAdam nvim
 ```

-LSP, linting, and formatting must be installed separately via Mason.
-Do this by opening the Mason interface inside of Neovim by running `:Mason`.
-Follow the steps to install the following dependencies to support this config:
+You shouldn't have to manually install LSP, linting, and formatting thanks to `ensure-installed` in Mason, but just in case, I have listed the Mason dependencies here.
+You can manually manage these by opening the Mason interface inside of Neovim by running `:Mason`.
+The following are all supported in this config:

 - LSP
   - bash-language-server (bash)